Single-phase induction motors are made self-starting by providing additional flux by some supplementary means.

 Hence there is very little induced emf in the shaded portion.
-The flux produced by this induced emf has no effect on the main flux and hence distribution of flux remains uniform and the magnetic axis lies at the center of the pole.
+The flux produced by this induced emf has no effect on the main flux, and hence the distribution of flux remains uniform, and the magnetic axis lies at the center of the pole.

 The advantages of shaded pole induction motor are

 - Very economical and reliable.